Our History and Our Teaching Role

 Our Resident Physicians

-Our busy teaching practices at our Jefferson and Amherst offices each include UBMD Family Medicine resident physicians who have graduated medical school and are now training in the specialty of Family Medicine under the close supervision of our faculty physicians.
+Our busy teaching practice at the Amherst office includes UBMD Family Medicine resident physicians who have graduated medical school and are now training in the specialty of Family Medicine under the close supervision of our faculty physicians.
 When you are seeing a resident as your doctor, there is always a designated senior faculty physician in the office specifically supervising that resident.
 We are proud that most of the excellent family physicians practicing in Western New York are graduates of our program.
 Some of our residents have also gone on to become medical directors of hospitals, health plans and chairs of medical school departments of Family Medicine.

 The Family Medicine Department of the University at Buffalo also has Family Medicine Residents in teaching practices at the Cleve-Hill Family Health Center of ECMC (run by ECMC) and at Universal Primary Care in Olean (run by Olean General Hospital).